morganthomas/winning-arguments/winning-arguments.md

 **Proof.** TODO

-In summary, the rules of classical logic we have described are sound and complete with respect to classical model theory.
+In summary, the rules of classical logic I have described are sound and complete with respect to classical model theory.
 We can restate the soundness and completeness theorems together as one statement, in the following way.

 Say that a sequent (**A1**,...,**An** entails **B**) **has a counterexample** iff there is a model *M* such that **A1**,...,**An** are true in *M* and **B** is false in *M*.
 The soundness and completeness theorems, taken together, state that (**A1**,...,**An** entails **B**) is a valid sequent if and only if it has no counterexample.